panther-labs/asana-ticket-router/sentry_asana/README.md

     - `python -m venv venv`
     - Activate the venv.
 This will show `(venv)` prefixed to your terminal.
     - `source venv/bin/activate`
-  - Install deps
+  - Install all development dependencies in the top-level requirements file
     - `pip install -r requirements.txt`
-- Setup Pulumi
+- Setup Pulumi (skip the remaining bullets if you have your dev env configured)
   - Install Pulumi
     - `brew install pulumi`
     - See https://www.pulumi.com/docs/reference/cli/ for instructions